 Filing the FAFSA®

 The FAFSA may be the only document needed to apply for federal financial aid.
-Students must file the FAFSA each year to receive financial aid starting October 1.
+Students should file the FAFSA each year to receive financial aid beginning October 1 the preceding year.

 The College’s Title IV Code “003709” must be on the FAFSA for Emory & Henry College to receive a student’s FAFSA results.
 Complete the FAFSA online at www.fafsa.ed.gov or you can now use the myStudentAid mobile app to complete FAFSA securely on your mobile device.
 Download the app to start on Google Play or the App Store.